shini4i/argo-watcher/docs/operations/observability.md

-It has an **Overview** row that illustrates every exposed metric in aggregate (availability, in-progress tasks, deployment counts, failing apps) and a **Per-Application Breakdown** row driven by an `Application` template variable, so you can select one app (or several) and see its deployment counts, failures, and the refresh / write-back / lock-wait latency percentiles.
+It has an **Overview** row that illustrates every exposed metric in aggregate (availability, in-progress tasks, deployment counts, failing apps) and a **Per-Application Breakdown** row driven by an `Application` template variable, so you can select one app (or several) and see its deployment counts, failures, end-to-end deployment duration, and the refresh / write-back / lock-wait latency percentiles.

 Import it into any Grafana by uploading the JSON (**Dashboards → New → Import**), or spin up a self-contained Prometheus + Grafana stack next to the dev server: